sourabhx003/ObjectDetection/README.md

 Work done is
-1.created train,test record from txt file to csv ,then csv to train,test records.
+1. created train,test record from txt file to csv  and then csv to train & test records.
-2.training the model from the model from tensorflow zoo.
+2. training the model from the model from tensorflow zoo.

 Ran on both model